skenow/tuskfish/README.md

 * SQLite3 extension.
 * PDO extension.
 * pdo_sqlite extension.
-* curl extension + a Yubikey hardware token are required for optional two-factor Yubikey authentication.
+* [Optional]: curl extension + a Yubikey hardware token are required if you want to use two-factor Yubikey authentication.
 * Apache webserver.

 INSTALLATION